akazyti/akazyti.github.io/src/blog/Lifelong Learnings.md

 ### 2020

-- Your choises make you!!
+- Your choices make you!!
 - It's hard to nail
-- You get what you pay for. goning too cheap is sometimes called time waste.
+- You get what you pay for. going too cheap is sometimes called time waste.
 - Talent is valued a Pinch of a Salt
 - Choose Luck over talent